Piracy in the Atlantic World: Attitude toward death

 Some pirates preferred to control their own fate.
 Pairs of pirates would at times make oaths to one another that in order to insure that neither were captured they would shoot each other.
 The crew of Bartholomew Roberts preferred not to be taken alive and swore to blow themselves up rather than give the authorities the satisfaction of seeing them hanged.
 When Roberts and his men were finally found an attempt was made to blow the ship up rather than face capture, however it proved in vain due to an insufficient gunpowder.
 Edward Teach's (Blackbeard's) crew also failed to detonate their sloop when facing capture however, the pirate Joseph Cooper and his crew successfully blew themselves up and evaded capture by the authorities.

 During the 17th and 18th centuries execution in the British realm was commonplace and a part of life.
 During the 17th century alone around 800 people were hanged each year in the British Empire.
 For a pirate however the odds of finding yourself on the gallows were much higher.
 In just the ten-year span between 1716 and 1726 at least 418 pirates, and possibly as much as half again more, were hanged.
 In this world a pirate could be nearly certain that if caught he would end up with a short drop and sudden stop with a noose cinched around his neck.

 The gallows were an icon of the 17th and 18th century and could be readily found throughout the Atlantic world.
 The gallows were particular visible in port cities that routinely featured an execution dock such as "Hope Point" the famous execution dock on the river Thames in Wapping, England.
 For many pirates this would be the place that their career was put to an end.
 For some, however, their body would serve one more function, as a reminder.
 Hundreds of pirates were hanged and their bodies left to dangle in port cities around the world as a reminder that the maritime state would not tolerate a challenge from below.
-Examples of this barbarous practice can be seen throughout pirate history, including those of William Fly, whose body was hung in chains at the entrance of Boston Harbor to rot, and Calico Jack, whose body was hung at the mouth of the harbor of Port Royal, Jamaica.
+Examples of this barbarous practice can be seen throughout pirate history, including those of William Fly, whose body was hung in chains at the entrance of Boston Harbor to rot, and John Rackham, whose body was gibbeted on a cay near Port Royal, Jamaica.